marcosantos98/jake/readme.md

 ## :warning: WARNING

 > This WIP tool.
 Beware that this probably contains bugs
-> Also no documentation for now, check the `example` folder for a simple documentation.
+> Also no documentation for now, check the `example` folder for simple documentation.
 > Check JakeProject struct in `main.v` for required fields and optional fields for jakefile.json.

 ## Why:

-Tools like gradle or maven becomes to slow when building simple projects due to the fact that they are design for large projects and work on a lot of different scenarios.
+Tools like gradle or maven become to slow when building simple projects because they are designed for large projects and work on a lot of different scenarios.

 When using gradle to build the same code that is present in the `example` folder, without using any testing framework, I got the following results.